0xGlake/panoptes/README.md

   - [ ] add option to add leveraged positions
     - [ ] liquidation price
 - [ ] display live prices from web socket of extended and rengegade (no historic, candle stick)
-  - [ ] display extended mark prices from websocket
+  - [x] display extended mark prices from websocket
+    - [ ] update to pull from orderbook websocket rather than candlestick websocket for more accurate info
-  - [ ] display renegade mark prices from websocket
+  - [x] display renegade mark prices from websocket
-  - [ ] display the mark delta as line
+  - [ ] display the mark delta as line graph
-  - [ ] displau current market delta as text
+  - [ ] display current market delta as text
 - [ ] future ntegrations: zeta perps, raydium perps, jupiter perps, adrena perps
   - [ ] look into JLP strategy